It’s not unusual for employees to get worn-out working five days a week (sometimes more), month after month.

 Create a rewards system

-You can encourage increased employee productivity by offering more vacation policy incentives to high-performing workers.
+You can encourage increased employee productivity by offering an employee rewards scheme that linked to your vacation policy.
+This will provide an incentive to high-performing workers.
 The incentive may come in the form of additional days of leave or its cash equivalent.

 The point is to understand how much value the reward has to offer to the employee.
 A high-earning employee obviously might choose to have extra vacation time instead of a cash incentive to avoid burnout, for example.